 - how quickly they’re diagnosed

 The timing of their treatment can make a huge difference as well.

-HIV targets the type of cells that would normally fight off an invader like HIV.
-As the virus replicates, it damages or destroys the infected CD4+ cell and produces more virus to infect more CD4+ cells.
-Without treatment, this cycle continues in most infected people until the immune system is badly compromised, leaving them open to many serious infections and illnesses.
-Many of the illnesses that people compromised immune systems get are rare in people with functioning immune systems.
+HIV targets the types of cells that would normally fight off an invader such as HIV.
+As the virus replicates, it damages or destroys the infected CD4 cell and produces more virus to infect more CD4 cells.
+CD4 cells are also called T cells or helper cells.